celery/kombu/README.rst

 .. _kombu-index:

 ========================================
- kombu - Messaging Framework for Python
+ kombu - Messaging library for Python
 ========================================

 :Version: 3.0.2

-`Kombu` is a messaging framework for Python.
+`Kombu` is a messaging library for Python.

 The aim of `Kombu` is to make messaging in Python as easy as possible by providing an idiomatic high-level interface for the AMQ protocol, and also